azhozhin/blockchain-developer-bootcamp-final-project/README.md

 ## Conventions

 All public methods are protected by security modifiers related to role or ownership.
 Ownership is separated from role model.

 Owner could be deployer and it can assign first `admin` (Government) that can in turn create other participants.

+## Distribution

+IPFS is use everywhere to store information off-chain.
+For all entities metadataUri stored on-chain, and file itself is stored on IPFS thus all associated information is protected from forgery as well.

 ### Government methods